 Best Haircuts for Women Over 50

-Younger women can get away with a hairstyle that is not necessarily ideal for their face shape or hair type.
-But your current style might now be outdated, or it may not enhance your changing features.
-Your hair may be graying, thinning, and maybe getting coarser and wiry.
+Younger women can get away with a hairstyle that is not necessarily ideal for their face shape or hair type, but your current style might now be outdated, or it may not enhance your changing features.
+Your hair may be graying, thinning and getting coarser and wiry.
 Add to this the fact that your face is aging and there are lines that you may want to hide.

 Many older women opt for shorter styles that do not involve a lot of work.
 A choppy pixie cut has become a popular choice for older women.
 It’s a feminine and low maintenance hairstyle suitable for any hair.
 A pixie cut adds a lot of volume, making it particularly suitable for thinning and fine hair.

 With slight variations such as a feathery fringe, bangs swept to the side or extra length on top, it can be cut to suit any face shape.
 It works very well to soften the angles of a square or a heart shaped face, and it adds height on top if you have a round face.